Cradle Cap: How a Gentle Skin Salve Can Help

 It is not caused by poor hygiene, and in most cases, it does not itch or bother the baby.
 Many health professionals recommend minimal intervention, as the condition often clears naturally.

-That said, some parents prefer to soften the flakes and support the skin barrier while waiting for the skin to rebalance.
+That said, some parents prefer to soften the flakes and support the skin barrier while the skin rebalances.

 Why a Balm-Based Approach?